 How large are inflationary and recessionary gaps?
-Panel (a) of Figure 22.19 "Real GDP and Potential Output" shows potential output versus the actual level of real GDP in the United States since 1960.
+Panel (a) of Figure 22.16 "Real GDP and Potential Output" shows potential output versus the actual level of real GDP in the United States since 1960.
 Real GDP appears to follow potential output quite closely, although you see some periods where there have been inflationary or recessionary gaps.
 Panel (b) shows the sizes of these gaps expressed as percentages of potential output.
 The percentage gap is positive during periods of inflationary gaps and negative during periods of recessionary gaps.
-The economy seldom departs by more than 5% from its potential output.
+Over the last 50 years, the economy has seldom departed by more than 5% from its potential output.
+So the size and duration of the recessionary gap from 2009 to 2011 certainly stand out.

-Figure 22.19 Real GDP and Potential Output
+Figure 22.16 Real GDP and Potential Output